godotengine/godot-website/README.md

 to all pre-releases and dev snapshots, which typically share all their characteristics.
 If in future there is a need for finer control, some overrides system needs to be implemented.

-For the logic side of things the new host needs to be supported by the `_plugins/make_download.rb` script.
+For the logic side of things, the new host needs to be supported by the `_plugins/make_download.rb` script.
 Refer to how other hosts are handled in that file and do the necessary adjustments.
 We assume that the final filenames are standard across all hosts, so `_data/download_configs.yml` is respected.